What are Microaggressions?

 Microaggressions are everyday verbal, nonverbal, and environmental slights, snubs, or insults, whether intentional or unintentional, that communicate hostile, derogatory, or negative messages to people based solely upon being members of a marginalized group, according to Dr. Derald Wing Sue, a professor of counseling psychology at Columbia University and a pioneer in the study of microaggressions.

-This course is part of our Diversity, Equity & Inclusion training suite, which includes:
+This course is part of our Building a Culture of Diversity, Equity & Inclusion Suite, which includes:

 While microaggressions may appear to be harmless or even seem like a compliment (telling a person of color ‘you are so articulate’), they contain demeaning hidden messages that often stem from unconscious biases.
 Employees who are frequent targets of microaggressions can experience health problems, burnout and other negative effects from what’s been called a “death by a thousand cuts.”